All Episodes

 Well, that's October, November, December.

-I'm looking, if we can get this country up and running, I would expect that that the at least the early sign, somewhat dramatic, hopefully, of the V recovery that we all talk about can be in the third quarter.
+I'm looking, if we can get this country up and running, I would expect that at least the early sign, somewhat dramatic, hopefully, of the V recovery that we all talk about can be in the third quarter.

-Every demographic in the country.
+Record low unemployment, every demographic in the country.

-Anyway, it's um there is everything at stake.
+Anyway, there is everything at stake.

 The new Green Deal, everything's free.